 Dime Novel and Penny Dreadful Collection — a collection including 8500 ‘dime novels’ and boys papers; and 3500 copies of story papers dating from the 1850s to the 1910s.
 Also includes examples of British commercial mass market fiction.

-Larry Eigner — 19 boxes; a compatriot of Robert Creeley and fellow innovative postwar poet; includes typescripts, correspondence; Eigner was confined to a wheelchair his entire life as a result of cerebral palsy.
+Larry Eigner — 19 boxes; a compatriot of Robert Creeley and fellow innovative postwar poet; includes typescripts, correspondence; Eigner had cerebral palsy and used a wheelchair.

 Ernesto Galarza — 41.5 linear feet; manuscripts and political files from this trail-blazing Mexican American writer (Barrio Boy), labor organizer, scholar and activist.